 You might think it will be easy to remember your professional accomplishments when the time comes, but it’s safer to keep track now than to be sorry later.
 Log your triumphs as they occur, whether it’s week by week or at the end of each day.
 Start a journal or simply log bullet points in your calendar.
 Maybe share them in an email with your team each week.
 All these notes will serve as evidence when you need it most.

-Research & Determine What You’re Worth
+Do Your Research & Determine What You’re Worth

 There’s a myriad of online resources that can help you check whether a raise would be reasonable, and how much that raise should logically be.
 Try starting with favorites like Glassdoor, Fairygodboss and PayScale.
 This resource will assist you in comparing average salaries of the job you have, as well as the job you want.
 Much of the time, salary is based more on how well you stand up and negotiate for yourself rather than your seniority and skillset.